MicroEJ/docs/PlatformDeveloperGuide/vgReleaseNotes.rst

 | [1.0.0-1.1.0[ | n/a     | n/a      | n/a      | n/a            | n/a            |
 +---------------+---------+----------+----------+----------------+----------------+

-.. note:: The C module ``MicroVG over VGLite`` fetches automatically by transitivity the other C modules.
-No need to fetch explicitly the other modules (except the C module ``Harfbuzz``).
+.. note:: The C module ``MicroVG over VGLite`` fetches automatically by transitivity to the other C modules.
+No need to fetch explicitly the different modules (except the C module ``Harfbuzz``).
 An update of this C module updates (if necessary) the other C modules.

 ..
    | Copyright 2008-2022, MicroEJ Corp.
 Content in this space is free